tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/iv.md

 1)Weak instrument:

 A good instrumental variable is highly correlated with one or more of the explanatory variables while remaining uncorrelated with the errors.
 If an endogenous regressor is only weakly related to the instrumental variables, then its coefficient will be estimated imprecisely.
-We hope for a large test statistic and small p-value in the diagnostic test for weak instruments, as is the case in our example.
+We hope for a large test statistic and small p-value in the diagnostic test to significantly say that our instrument is strong, as is the case in our example.

 2)Wu-Hausman:

 Applied to 2SLS regression, the Wu–Hausman test is a test of endogeneity.
 If all of the regressors are exogenous, then both the OLS and 2SLS estimators are consistent, and the OLS estimator is more efficient, but if one or more regressors are endogenous, then the OLS estimator is inconsistent.
-Again, we need a large test statistic and a small p-value for the OLS estimator is inconsistent.
+Again, we need a large test statistic and a small p-value for the OLS estimator to be inconsistent.
 However, it is not true in our example and the 2SLS estimator is therefore not to be preferred.

 3)Sargan:

  The Sargan test is a test of overidentification.
 That is, in an overidentified regression equation, where there are more instrumental variables than coefficients to estimate it is possible that the instrumental variables provide conflicting information about the values of the coefficients.
-A large test statistic and small p-value for the Sargan test suggest, therefore, that the model is misspecified.
- We obtain NA values for this test as it is inapplicable with an equal number of instrumental variables and coefficients.
+Unlike in the other 2 tests, a large test statistic and small p-value for the Sargan test suggest that the instruments are not valid.
+In our case, we obtain NA values for this test as we have an equal number of instrumental variables and coefficients.

+{{% summary %}}
+- Instrument variables address the issue of endogeneity and help obtain consistent estimates.

+- For an instrument to be valid, it should be `relevant` and `exogenous`.
+It should affect the outcome variable, Y only through the independent variable, X.

+- The `iv_reg()` function from the `AER` package can be used to run an instrumental variable regression in R.

+- The strength of the instrument can be tested via 3 tests: Weak instrument test, Wu-Hausman test and Sargan test.
+These can be obtained using the `diagnostics = TRUE` argument in the `summary()` function.

+{{% /summary %}}